by Dr. Frank Pleus

 Animal experiments on sheep with radioactively marked mercury have shown that after 28 days of amalgaminsertion an accumulation of mercury could be demonstrated within the jaw bone and oral soft tissues of the amalgam exposed animals.
 Pregnant sheep could demonstrate perfectly the pass-through effect mercury has on the placenta.
 The radioactively marked mercury could be detected in the fetus as well.
 After removal of the mercury fillings they could show high accumulation of mercury within the sheep’s intestinal tract, bone marrow, kidneys and adrenals; the main organs for detoxification.
 This is why we think that there shouldn’t be any kind of removal without protective drainage therapy.

 Most of the patients we have at Paracelsus Clinic didn’t have their fillings for 28 days to carry along; most of them had been exposed to mercury for more than 20 up to 50 years.
 Even among those that had been rehabilitated by replacing all the amalgam fillings they had, we frequently find amalgam particle within soft tissue, jaw bone and below gold crowns and/or prosthetic bridgework.
+If you’re starting to experience pain in your jaw from recent filling or in general, you may need treatment of temperomandibular disorders.
+Don’t worry, it’s very common in patients with pain in their jaw, face, head and neck.

 The clinical symptoms we observe in people suffering from Amalgam toxification are mainly vegetative, neurological and skin respectively mucous membranes affecting disorders.